Azure/azure-sdk/docs/general/design.md

 |`AzureUSGovernment`|https://azure.microsoft.com/en-us/global-infrastructure/government/|
 |`AzureGermanCloud`|https://azure.microsoft.com/en-us/global-infrastructure/germany/|

-In the latter case, the developer will set the well-known URI in the `ARM_DATA_ENDPOINT` setting.
+In the latter case, the developer will set the well-known URI in the `ARM_DATA_ENDPOINT_URL` setting.
 The application will then download a JSON file that identifies the endpoints for each service.

 In terms of precedence, use the following:

 1. Developer-provided endpoint information.
-2. Information derived from the `ARM_DATA_ENDPOINT`.
+2. Information derived from the `ARM_DATA_ENDPOINT_URL`.
 3. Information inferred from the `AZURE_CLOUD`.
 4. Information known about the `AzureCloud` (default cloud instance).